morganesque/ghijklmno/src/jekyll/_posts/2012-02-03-responsive-web-design-at-igniteleeds.markdown

 <p>Also by using percentage measurements to lay out out designs and by using <a href="http://www.google.co.uk/search?ix=hcb&amp;sourceid=chrome&amp;ie=UTF-8&amp;q=media+queries">media queries</a> to define multiple break points we can create designs which expand and contract and even reflow themselves into whatever space they have available to them.</p>

 <p><em>(Ugh!
-Again condensing everything that's covered in <a href="http://www.abookapart.com/products/responsive-web-design">Ethan's book</a> into a single slide seems like a&nbsp;disservice&nbsp;but going into more detail seemed like it would open a can of worms which wouldn't have left enough slides to still make the points I wanted to make later on).</em></p>
+Again condensing everything that&#8217;s covered in <a href="http://www.abookapart.com/products/responsive-web-design">Ethan's book</a> into a single slide seems like a&nbsp;disservice&nbsp;but going into more detail seemed like it would open a can of worms which wouldn't have left enough slides to still make the points I wanted to make later on).</em></p>

 <p><a href="/img/2012/02/IgniteTalk2.010.jpg"><img title="IgniteTalk2.010" src="/img/2012/02/IgniteTalk2.010.jpg" alt="" width="100%" /></a></p>

-<p>A lot of these techniques are fairly new and there's a number of things which are still being ironed out but I think what's interesting here is that there seems to be a direction that things are going in which is becoming more clear in terms of web design itself.</p>
+<p>A lot of these techniques are fairly new and there's a number of things which are still being ironed out but I think what&#8217;s interesting here is that there seems to be a direction that things are going in which is becoming more clear in terms of web design itself.</p>

 <p><a href="/img/2012/02/IgniteTalk2.011.jpg"><img title="IgniteTalk2.011" src="/img/2012/02/IgniteTalk2.011.jpg" alt="" width="100%" /></a></p>